 The Postal Code (or Postal, ZIP, or PIN Code) is the legal Postal Code of the entity.
 This field can have a maximum length of 20 characters, and any Unicode character is allowed.

 The LEI being referenced for Registration is possibly a duplicate of an LEIthat is already registered in the GLEIF system.
 Ensure that you are not attempting to register for an LEI that already exists.

 Legal names previously associated with the entity or the LEI record.

 The Region is the state, prefecture, province, or administrative jurisdiction within the country of the entity.
 For the Legal Address Region field, this information can be found on the entity's documentation of incorporation.

 A code that identifies the business register or other registration authority that supplied the value of the Registration Authority Entity ID.
 Included when it is available and legally permissible.
-The value of "Not Available" should be selected when the entity is not listed on any business registries that are available for their registered jurisdiction or when the entity is not legally able to complete this information.
+The value "RA888888 : Other" should be selected when a temporary value is needed, assuming a Registration Authority code has been requested.
+The value "RA999999 : No Registration Authority Available" should be chosen when no registration authority is available for this legal entity.
 Previously named "Business Registry."